papstchaka/mnist/README.md

 -------

 ## About the Project
-This repositoriy is built to play around with the well-known [`MNIST-dataset`](http://yann.lecun.com/exdb/mnist/) and `Neural Networks` using [`Triplet Loss`](https://towardsdatascience.com/image-similarity-using-triplet-loss-3744c0f67973).
+This repositoriy is built to play around with some well-known datasets - such as [`MNIST dataset`](http://yann.lecun.com/exdb/mnist/) or [`UNB's NSL-KDD dataset`](https://www.unb.ca/cic/datasets/nsl.html) - to demonstrate a typical `Machine Learning Pipeline`, the power of `Feature Reduction`, using `Neural Networks` with [`Triplet Loss`](https://towardsdatascience.com/image-similarity-using-triplet-loss-3744c0f67973).

 <br/><br/>